 Full Membership provides access to all of the Association’s meetings, events, and services.

 Member dues are determined by the Board of Governors and are based on the average of the member’s U.S. aerospace sales for the previous two years.
 To learn how AIA defines aerospace sales, please click here.

 Dues are increased annually by the Chained-CPI.
 Companies with U.S. aerospace system sales over $1 billion will be assessed an additional $22k to support AIA’s International Air Show activities.

 Enter your information above to see your estimated costs.

 AIA’s Supplier Management Council (SMC) is a unique, non-attributional forum where senior supply chain representatives from system integrators and manufacturers tackle issues that impact the aerospace and defense supply chain.
-Open to both Full Members and Associate Members, the Council’s mission is to: integrate and focus the collective capabilities of the supply chain, at every level, to exert unique influence in the formation of strategy, policy, and regulations that enable the U.S. aerospace and defense industry to successfully compete in the global market, be profitable, and strengthen the U.S. position as the world leader.
+Open to both Full Members and Associate Members, the Council’s mission is to integrate and focus the collective capabilities of the supply chain, at every level, to influence the strategies, policies, and regulations that enable the U.S. aerospace and defense industry to successfully compete in the global market, be profitable, and strengthen the U.S. position as the world leader.

 The SMC hosts three meetings a year that bring together more than 250 of the industry’s supply chain leaders from system integrators and manufacturers.

 For more information, contact Kristen Moore, Director, Supplier Management Council & Membership